 Welcome!
 I’m glad you found me here at Good For You Gluten Free.

 I’m Jenny Levine Finke, the founder of Good For You Gluten Free and author of the award-winning book Dear Gluten, It’s Not Me, It’s You.

-I believe I’m uniquely qualified to guide you on your gluten-free journey because I not only live and breathe the gluten-free lifestyle (as someone with diagnosed celiac disease), but also I have earnestly studied gluten disorders and nutrition.
+I believe I’m uniquely qualified to guide you on your gluten-free journey because I not only live and breathe the gluten-free lifestyle (as someone diagnosed with celiac disease more than 10 years ago), but also I have earnestly studied gluten disorders and nutrition.

 - The Autoimmune Fix by Dr. Tom O’Bryan

 - Wheat Belly and Undoctored by Dr. William Davis